 There’s nothing that jumps out about PandaDoc.
 It’s a good system across the board and does most things pretty well.
 Sometimes, it’s good to have a non-offensive, solid option and PandaDoc is definitely that.

-One of the benefits of having so much funding behind you and over 200 staff is you can spend the time building relationships with other software companies.
+One of the benefits of having so much funding behind you and over 200 staff is you can spend time building relationships with other software companies.
 PandaDoc has a huge range of integrations – 21 to be exact.

 Common complaints from review sites?